With more than 38 years in the financial services industry, Skip has learned that good advice starts with good listening.

 What was your first job?

-When I was 13 years old, I sold strawberries and flowers off the back of a dump truck in Cambridge, MA, often being responsible for hundreds of dollars at a time in my pocket.
-It still makes me proud that my first new bike as a teenager was purchased with my own money.
+When I was 13, I sold strawberries and flowers off the back of a dump truck in Cambridge, MA.
+I was often walking around with hundreds of dollars in my pocket — quite the responsibility for a kid!
+I still remember the pride I felt when I bought my first new bike with the money I earned.

 What led you to this career?